 - It opens you up to the possibility of purchasing stolen goods

 The lack of a certificate of title for golf carts can bring a world of problems, especially when it comes to crime.
-The lack of a certificate makes it more challenging to ensure you are buying a legitimate vehicle, but there are solutions to this challenge.
+The lack of a certificate makes ensuring you are buying a legitimate vehicle more challenging, but there are solutions to this challenge.
 For starters, I suggest shopping at recommended golf cart dealerships.

 Secondly, always ensure that you check the barcode of the cart.
-Bob Miller explains that if a golf cart is missing a serial number, it raises a red flag, and you should steer clear of that cart.
+Bob Miller explains that a golf cart missing a serial number raises a red flag, and you should steer clear of that cart.